Skip to content

 Zapier

-Zapier connects 7,000+ apps — the largest integration library of any automation tool.
+Zapier connects 7,000+ apps -- the largest integration library of any automation tool.
 The free plan allows 100 tasks/month with 2-step Zaps only.
-Professional ($30/mo monthly, $20 annual) unlocks multi-step Zaps with conditional paths, starting at 750 tasks.
+Professional ($19.99/month annual, $29.99 monthly) unlocks multi-step Zaps with conditional paths, starting at 750 tasks.

-Here's the pricing catch that trips people up: each step in a multi-step Zap counts as one task.
+The pricing trap that trips everyone up: Each step in a multi-step Zap counts as one task.
 A 5-step Zap that runs once consumes 5 tasks.
-At 750 tasks/month, that's only 150 runs of a 5-step automation.
-At 50,000 tasks/month, you're paying hundreds.
+At 750 tasks/month on Professional, that's only 150 runs of a 5-step automation.
+A realistic example: "When a form is submitted → Create CRM contact → Send Slack notification → Add to Google Sheet → Send confirmation email" is 5 tasks per submission.
+At 150 form submissions per month, you've exhausted your Professional plan.
+The next tier (2,000 tasks) costs $49/month annually.

-What doesn't: Costs scale fast with task volume.
-Each step counting as a task makes pricing unpredictable.
+What doesn't: Costs scale unpredictably with task volume.
 No visual workflow canvas (linear step-by-step builder only).
-Error handling is basic compared to Make.
+Error handling is basic compared to Make -- when a step fails, your options are limited.
 The free plan's 100 tasks/month and 2-step limit is extremely restrictive.

 Make (formerly Integromat)